Italy

 Foreign real estate

-In particular, if the income deriving from the rented real estate owned outside of Italy is subject to foreign rental income taxes in the foreign country, the same taxable base used in the foreign tax return is subject to taxation also in Italy.
-This income is then included in the Italian ordinary taxable base and taxed at progressive tax rates.
+If the income deriving from the rented real estate owned outside of Italy is subject to rental income taxes in the foreign country, the same taxable base used in the foreign tax return is assumed as taxable base in Italy.
+This income is subject to taxation at progressive tax rates.
+In this case, the taxpayer is entitled to claim for the foreign tax credit in the Italian tax return in order to avoid double taxation.

-In this case, the taxpayer is entitled to claim for the foreign tax credit in the Italian tax return in order to avoid double taxation (if any).
 The said deduction is limited to the proportion of the Italian tax corresponding to the ratio between the taxable income produced abroad (and subject to double taxation) and total income.
 The foreign tax credit cannot, in any case, exceed the net Italian tax due on the foreign source income.

 Otherwise, if the income deriving from rented real estate owned outside of Italy is not subject to taxation in the foreign country, the rental income reduced by 15% constitutes the taxable income in Italy.